microsoft/hands-on-lab-redis/docs/workshop.md

 Now that you have your API working locally, you will deploy it to Azure.
 To do this, you will use the Azure App Service provided by the Terraform infrastructure as code applied earlier.
 This service allows you to host your API in the cloud.

-To deploy your API directly from Visual Studio Code, you will use the Visual Studio Code Azure extension.
+To deploy your API directly from Visual Studio Code, you will use the Visual Studio Code Azure extension panel.

-Search your App Service in the Visual Studio Code Azure extension and click on the **Deploy to Web App...** button:
+Right click on your App Service in the Visual Studio Code Azure extension panel and select **Deploy to Web App...** :

 ![Deploy to Web App](./assets/app-service-deploy-to-web-app.png)